OctopusDeploy/People/Security-Operations/L3-Senior-Security-Engineer.md

 ## 🏆 Business Success

 - I ship ideas from conception to production.
-- I advocate for improving the organisation's overall security posture.
+- I advocate for improving the organization's overall security posture.
 - I decompose larger requirements into smaller, more manageable pieces to deliver functionality incrementally and iteratively.
 - I build requirements and technical recommendations based on real needs.